 Tarkan - Tarquin - TarquiniusArticle mentioning Tarkan and Targitaio: According to Herodotus European Scythians named their primeval king Targitaos, (Turkish Targitay).
 By F. W. Thomas

-A Study of the Ancient Turkic Tarqan by Korean scholar Han-Woo Choi from Handong University.
+A Study of the Ancient Turkic Tarqan from Siberia, Central Asia, Mongolia.
+By Korean scholar Han-Woo Choi from Handong University.

 Troy - TurogPeople of Troy were Turks (Troyalılar Türk İdiler), Elm ve tahsil, Baku, Azerbaycan 2013.
 Truvalılar ve Etrüskler Türk İdiler by Cingiz Garasarli